Hyperuniform random measures, transport and rigidity: Acknowledgements

 \section{Acknowledgements}

-I am thankful to H. Biermé and J. Coeurjolly, and the scientific committee of the Geosto 2025 conference for offering me the opportunity to give a mini-course about hyperuniformity and write these lecture notes.
-Thanks also to J. Jalowy, G. Mastrilli and M. Bylehn for comments on an early version of this work.}
+I am thankful to Hermine Biermé, Jean-Fran\c cois Coeurjolly, and the scientific committee of the Geosto 2025 conference for offering me the opportunity to give a mini-course about hyperuniformity and write these lecture notes.
+Thanks also to Jonas Jalowy, Gabriel Mastrilli, Mattias Bylehn and Daniela Flimmel for comments on an early version of this work.} I thank Luca Lotz for comments on an early version of Section \ref{sec:fair-partitions} for the second version.